RS2007/Lisp-compiler/README.md

 - Learning about llvm ir by building a lisp compiler.
 - Currently supports an interpret and compile mode.
   - Interpret runs a tree walking interpreter on the AST.
-  - Compileer generates LLVM IR thats compiled using LLVM's `llc` to generate an executable
+  - Compiler generates LLVM IR thats compiled using LLVM's `llc` to generate an executable
 - Handwritten lexer+parser

 ## Prerequisites